 Dr. Yoon Sim Yap’s manuscript on the molecular profiling of a cohort of young breast cancer patients treated at the NCCS and Asan Medical Centre, South Korea, is in press.

 Supportive Care Breast Cancer Programme

-Dr. Kiley Loh is spearheading our group’s research efforts in the area of supportive care.
 A key ongoing project is exploring the utility of cryotherapy in mitigating taxane-induced peripheral neuropathy among early breast cancer patients.
 This project is supported by Terry Fox (NCCS) and subsequently Khoo Pilot Award (Duke-NUS) grants.
 In addition, we are looking into collaborative research in the field of Cardio-Oncology with colleagues at the National Heart Centre Singapore, with the aim to understand the incidence and landscape of cardiotoxicities from anti-cancer therapies in our local patient cohort.
-Our group also works closely with Assoc.
-Prof. Alexandre Chan in studying a wide array of other cancer supportive care and survivorship issues among breast cancer patients, including chemotherapyassociated cognitive impairment and fatigue, myelosuppression, and chemotherapy-induced nausea and vomiting.
+Our group also study a wide array of other cancer supportive care and survivorship issues among breast cancer patients, including chemotherapy-associated cognitive impairment and fatigue, myelosuppression, and chemotherapy-induced nausea and vomiting.

 Future research plans in breast cancer supportive and survivorship care include studies examining the role of exercise in alleviating common treatment-related toxicities in patients with breast cancer, as well as the role of a comprehensive supportive and survivorship multidisciplinary care framework on breast cancer survivors.